Sri Lanka A cricket team in Australia in 2025

 The Sri Lanka A cricket team toured Australia in July 2025 to play against the Australia A cricket team.
 The tour consisted of two first-class matches and three List A cricket matches.
 In May 2025, Cricket Australia (CA) confirmed the fixtures for the tour.

-Ahead of the series former Test captain of Australia men's cricket team, Tim Paine appointed as the head coach of Australia A.
+Ahead of the series, former Test captain of the Australia men's cricket team, Tim Paine was appointed as the head coach of Australia A.